AI-generated

 Facts

-• In June 1958, Mildred Jeter, a Black woman, and Richard Loving, a white man, both residents of Virginia, were married in the District of Columbia.
+• In June 1958, Mildred Jeter (a Black woman) and Richard Loving (a white man), residents of Virginia, married in the District of Columbia.

-• On January 6, 1959, the Lovings pleaded guilty and were sentenced to one year in jail, suspended for 25 years on the condition they leave Virginia and not return together for that period.
+• On January 6, 1959, they pleaded guilty.
+The trial judge suspended their one-year jail sentence for 25 years on the condition they leave Virginia and not return together for 25 years.

 Arguments of the Petitioners